tetzank/homepage/content/posts/structure-definitions-for-binary-files.md

 We pass a function to `array()` which extracts the size dynamically when the array is constructed.
 Here, `this` refers to the array we are constructing which means we have to get to the parent structure first before accessing the value of `code_size`.

-Now that we know all of this, the definition of the debug info record is pretty straightforward.
+Now that we know all of this, the definition of the debug info record is straightforward.

 {{< highlight "js" >}}
 var debug_entry = struct({